JPKCom/jpkcom-fa-svg-plugin/README.md

 2. Click Upload Plugin and 'Choose File', then select the Plugin's .zip file.
 Click 'Install Now'.
 3. Download your version of Font Awesome (Pro) from https://fontawesome.com/
 4. Unpack/Upload the content of the Font Awesome zip file directly into the plugins folder named "`fa/`"
-5. Make sure that the following files/folders and paths exists: "`fa/css/svg-with-js.min.css`", "`fa/svgs/*`"
+5. Make sure that the following files/folders and paths are present: "`fa/css/svg-with-js.min.css`", "`fa/svgs/*`"
 6. Click 'Activate' to use the plugin right away.

 ## Usage